 Kirk awoke to blackness, tried to blink and found he couldn't.
 He reached for his face but felt a soft touch on his hand, a gentle voice saying, "Jim, don't."
 Chris.
 Chris and she sounded upset.

 "Your eyes, Jim.
 You need to leave them alone."
 Bones sounded distressed, too.
 Far beyond what normal injuries in the field would cause.

 Kirk tried to remember what happened.
 Everything was a blur and he took a deep breath, forcing himself to center, to calm, the way he used to when his stepfather yelled and all Kirk wanted to do was launch himself at him and knock the superior smirk off his face.

 "What happened?" he finally asked, when he felt calm enough to hear the news.

 "New energy weapon."
-Chris sounded like she'd been crying, and he reached out for her, felt her take his hand and hold on tightly.
+Chris sounded like she'd been crying, and he reached out for her until she took his hand and held on tightly.
 "You got the brunt of it.
 That'll teach you to take point all the time."

 He felt soft lips on his cheek, then a firmer grasp on his shoulder, and Bones saying, "Everything's there, compadre."